pierreporte/documentation/README.md

 To build the documentation, move to the root directory (it contains the makefile) and execute this command:

-    make html
+    ./build.py html

-The files are generated into the `/build/html` directory.
+The files are generated into the `/build/html/default` directory.

+Usually, a Makefile is used with Sphinx documentations.
+However, we have specific needs, especially for internationalisation, that couldn’t be fully satisfied with the default build system.
+For this reason, we use a Python scripts that does pretty much the same thing but with the exact behaviour we need.

 This simple command builds the documentation with the default langage (here, English).
 To build the different version for each language, follow the procedure described below.